StackMCP

 Why MCP Tokens Hit Your Wallet

 Every time you start a session with MCP servers enabled, every tool from every server gets injected into your context window.
-Not just the tool names.
-The full definitions -- names, descriptions, complete JSON schemas, every parameter with its type and constraints.
+Not just the tool names -- the full definitions, complete JSON schemas, every parameter with its type and constraints.
 Whether you use those tools or not, you pay for them.

 • Claude (Sonnet): $0.18 x 100 = $18/day just in MCP overhead